Shoki Murakami - From Fifth-Round Pick to Rookie of the Year and MVP, A Cinderella Ace's Journey

 The Sawamura Award

-Created in 1947, the award honors NPB's best starting pitcher against seven benchmarks including 15 wins, 200 innings, and 2.50 ERA.
-Not all criteria must be met, and declining complete game numbers have prompted discussion about modernizing the standards.
+Created in 1947, the award honors NPB's best starting pitcher against seven benchmarks including 15 wins, 180 innings (200 through 2025), and 2.50 ERA.
+Not all criteria must be met; declining complete-game numbers prompted the committee to relax the complete-game and innings thresholds from 2026.

 Notable Recipients